 There is no support for replicating a shared disk group using VVR, when one or more guest domains share the disk group.
 If you want to configure disk based I/O fencing in guest domain, then export physical devices to more than one guest domain on the same physical node using different HBAs.
 Otherwise, I/O fencing fences off the device whenever one of the guest domain dies.
 This situation causes the other guest domains also to lose access to the device.

-Note: Symantec recommends you to disable I/O fencing if you exported the same physical device to multiple guest domains.
-If you use fencing on LDOMs, only one node of the cluster LDOM can be available on each physical machine.
-Use CPS servers if you need more than one node LDOM of the same cluster on the same physical machine.
-This limitation does not exist in case of SR-IOV supported configurations.
+Note: Veritas recommends you to disable I/O fencing if you exported the same physical device to multiple guest domains.
+If you use fencing on LDOMs, only 1 node of the cluster LDOM can be on each physical machine.
+Use of CPS servers if you need more that one node LDOM of the same cluster on the same physical machine.